fhwang/admin_assistant/README.md

 Frameworks adapt well to changes but limit your flexibility.
 They have their own special API you have to learn, and the API will always be limited.

 * Generators - padrino admin, the many rails generators, ?
-* Framewokrs - rails_admin, ActiveAdmin, ?
+* Frameworks - rails_admin, ActiveAdmin, Puffer,

 admin_assistant is in the framework category.
 All admins work with fairly well with your existing models.
 The flexibility issue comes in changing how the controller and views behaved.
-The advantage of admin_assistant in comparison to rails_admin and ActiveAdmin is that you still create the controllers.
+The advantage of admin_assistant and Puffer in comparison to rails_admin and ActiveAdmin is that you still create the controllers.
 Your controller inherits default behavior from admin_assistant.
 The default works well.
 But when you need customization that admin_assistant does not provide you can use normal Rails mechanisms to have complete control over how an individual controller action behaves.
 You can also achieve something similar to to this with one of the CRUD gems like inheritable_resource and some other techniques for automating the views.
 But an admin like admin_assistant comes with all that setup, plus some extra goodies like searching built in.

 ## Community